Vandals damage dozens of cars in Arab village in Israel

-JERUSALEM (AP) — Vandals slashed the tires of dozens of vehicles in an Arab town in northern Israel and spray painted slogans on buildings warning of Jewish-Arab “assimilation,” Israeli police said Tuesday.
+JERUSALEM (AP) — Vandals slashed the tires of dozens of vehicles in an Arab village in northern Israel and spray painted slogans on buildings warning of Jewish-Arab “assimilation,” Israeli police said Tuesday.

 Police spokesman Micky Rosenfeld said the suspects fled the area and police units had opened an investigation and collected evidence from the scene.
 The slogans in the village of Jish read: “Jews wake up, stop the assimilation.”